2023/2024 Housing Residential Agreement

 At any time, College Housing reserves the right to reassign contract-holding residents to other room assignments (including vacant spaces) within its residence hall.
 For this reason, in-room residents living with a vacant space are required to do the following:

-- Keep the vacant space clean, unused and available.
+1. Keep the vacant space clean, unused, and available.

 When possible, College Housing will notify the in-room resident when a new resident has been assigned and is expected to move into the space.
-However, in some instances, it is not possible to give advanced notice, and for this reason that the college requires vacant spaces to be available for move-in at all times.
-Failure for an in-room contracted resident to comply is a violation of the contract, and may make the in-room resident responsible for the full financial room and board costs of the space or make the in-room resident’s contract eligible for termination, as decided by College Housing staff.
+However, in some instances, it is not possible to give advanced notice, and for this reason, the college requires vacant spaces to be available for move-in at all times.
+Failure of an in-room contracted resident to comply is a violation of the contract and may make the in-room resident responsible for the full financial room and board costs of the space or make the in-room resident eligible for housing code of conduct violations, and/or contract termination as decided by the college.

 Sublets